Grass Emerald - 19th June 2025 - High Peak - Pat FW (iNaturalist)

 ID Difficulty: green – easy to identify, generally distinctive and unlikely to be confused with other species.

 ID pointers: The pale bluish tinged green forewings are characteristic.
-The darker post-median lines also help to identify thi species
+The darker post-median lines also help to identify this species

-Distribution: (Last record: 15 August 2023 at Markham Colliery Site ) – A resident that is generally uncommon and locally distributed in Derbyshire.
+Distribution: (Last record: 19 June 2025 at High Peak ) – A resident that is generally uncommon and locally distributed in Derbyshire.
 General loss of suitable habitat seems to be the cause of losses in population of what has never been a common species in the county.
 The central Coal Measures of Derbyshire were once the main stronghold and relict populations may still exist.

-Flight Period: June / July / August / – June – August Moth Activity: Cathemeral – and is attracted to light Photographed: Yes – Photographed By: Sid Morris © All Rights Reserved
+Flight Period: June / July / August – June – August Moth Activity: Cathemeral – and is attracted to light Photographed: Yes – Photographed By: Sid Morris; PatFW (i Nature) © All Rights Reserved

 Wingspan: 30-35mm